Differential Gear Ratio Calculator

 - The Tire Diameter Calculator will allow you to determine your actual tire diameter.

-- The RPM Calculator will give you an estimate of your engine RPM, based on tire diameter and the gear ratio you select.
+- The Differential Gear Ratio Calculator or RPM Calculator will give you an estimate of your engine RPM, based on tire diameter and the gear ratio you select.

 - The Gear Ratio Calculator will determine the ratio of a gear set, based on the number of teeth on the ring gear and teeth on the pinion gear.
 This is especially helpful when trying to identify a gearset that needs replacement with the same ratio ring and pinion.